Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 the flimsy excuse of being curious about people in the city.
 Anya, delighted by the apparent interest and perhaps prone to gossip, leaned in conspiratorially.
 She described Ryu ("Ryu-senpai") with a mix of awe and slight fear – calling her elegant, amazing at her job, quiet, mysterious, doesn't talk about herself, but sometimes gets a scary look in her eye like she could "kick butt."
-Just as Anya playfully asked Isaiah if he had a crush on Ryu, **Ryu herself appeared**, having seemingly overheard or simply finished a task nearby.
+Just as Anya playfully asked Isaiah if he had a crush on Ryu, Ryu herself appeared, having seemingly overheard or simply finished a task nearby.

 Isaiah, caught slightly off guard, opened his mouth to reply to Anya but was cut off by Ryu's arrival.
 He instinctively